svalinn/model_development_workflow/ErrorBlocks.md

 </details>

 ### In ANSYS SpaceClaim
 _SpaceClaim is useful for cleaning models that have general issues such as small gaps, overlaps, edge contacts, and unnecessary geometric detail.
-More general SpaceClaim tutorials/support can be found_ [here](http://www.spaceclaim.com/en/Support/Tutorials/Essentials.aspx).
+More general SpaceClaim tutorials/support can be found_ [here](http://www.spaceclaim.com/en/Support/Tutorials/Essentials.aspx). _**Note: It is possible to perform these cleaning procedures using Cubit/Trelis, but that is not illustrated in this tutorial.**_
   1. Open ErrorBlocks.sat by going to __File -> Open__ and then sorting by .sat type files.
   2. Identify all general issues which exist within the model: